-Header images courtesy of @shibawe0429 (via Instagram)
+Header image courtesy of @ivy_von_koops (via Instagram)

 When it comes to hiking, there’s no better companion than your furry friend.
 Not only is it an excellent form of exercise, but hiking with your dog is also a great way to bond with your pet.
 Besides, living in a bustling big city like Hong Kong can make it difficult to live with a dog.
 It’s easy to get cooped up in a small living space, and sometimes, you just need to stretch your legs and explore the outdoors.
 Luckily, Hong Kong is full of pet-friendly hiking trails, and we have taken the pleasure of finding some great options.
 Here are five pet-friendly hiking trails to tackle with your dog in Hong Kong.

 While it’s considerably short, Violet Hill is still a moderately difficult hike.
 Located in southern Hong Kong with a total distance of about two kilometres, the trail runs from Wong Nai Chung Reservoir and takes you along the Wilson Trail.
 Made up of a plethora of ascending and descending hills, you will have to tackle 1,200 steps to reach the top of Violet Hill, a 433-metre peak—a surefire way to work out, regardless of your fitness level.

 To ease the somewhat strenuous journey, the hike passes through some of the most beautiful parts of Hong Kong, showing off skyscrapers, mountains, beaches, lush green parks, reservoirs, and even some outlying islands.
 If you find yourself in need of a break, there’s plenty of shady areas for you and your pup to relax and enjoy the panoramic view.